benjamin-feron/mapscii-docker-telnet-server/README.dockerhub.md

 # MapSCII Telnet Server

-A ready to use Docker image to serve MapSCII over a telnet server exactly like mapscii.me
+A ready to use Docker image to serve [MapSCII](https://github.com/rastapasta/mapscii) over a telnet server exactly like on mapscii.me

 ## Repository